Western Iranian languages: Notes

 Many of the languages and dialects spoken in Markazi and Isfahan provinces are giving way to Persian in the younger generations.
 It is to note that the Caspian languages (incl.
-Adharic), the central dialects, and the Zaza-Gorani languages are likely descended from a later form of Median with varying amounts of Parthian substrata, whereas the Semnani languages were likely descended from Parthian.
+Adharic), the central dialects, Zaza and Gorani languages are likely descended from a later form of Median with varying amounts of Parthian substrata, whereas the Semnani languages were likely descended from Parthian.